fbeltrao/dotnet-observability-sample/scenario3.md

 The requirement to track RabbitMQ publishing also requires additional code.
 The easier option is to use the target SDK and create spans/operations before calling RabbitMQ (as we did for SQL server in Open Telemetry).

-The second option is to create what a SDK provider would have to in order to make simplify trace collector implementation.
-Through the usage of System.Diagnostics.Activity the activities are created.
-The actual creation of spans happens by listening to the diagnostics source.
+The second option is to create System.Diagnostics.Activity objects, as a SDK provider would do.
+Collectors to OpenTelemetry or Application Insights subscribe to those activities, creating the the corresponding span (or dependency in Application Insights).

-Code added to RabbitMQ publisher to generate activities:
+This is the code added to RabbitMQ publisher to generate an activity:

 ```C#
 static DiagnosticSource diagnosticSource = new DiagnosticListener("Sample.RabbitMQ");